ecmwf/anemoi-inference/docs/inference/apis/level3.rst

 .. literalinclude:: code/level3_2.yaml
    :language: yaml

-It is also possible to override list entries and append to lists on the command line by using the list indices as key.
+Below is an example of how to override list entries and append to lists on the command line by using the dotlist notation.
 Running inference with following command:

 .. literalinclude:: code/level3_4.sh